shybovycha/shybovycha.github.io/_drafts/2021-12-09-opengl-advanced-samples.md

 * [glm](https://github.com/g-truc/glm) for maths (algebra and matrices, predominantly)
 * [assimp](https://github.com/assimp/assimp) to load 3D models

 The project uses [CMake](https://cmake.org/) to handle the build process and [vcpkg](https://github.com/microsoft/vcpkg) to manage the dependencies.
-I have also tried [xmake]() but because it lacks IDE support (I have used Visual Studio), it did not quite fit me.
+I have also tried [xmake](https://xmake.io/) but because it lacks IDE support _(I have used Visual Studio)_, it did not quite fit me.

-In these projects I have tried to utilize C++20 as much as possible, but I might be missing few great improvements it gives (mostly around vectors and memory ownership).
+In these projects I have tried to utilize the new C++ features _(C++17 onwards)_ as much as possible, but I might be missing few great improvements it gives _(mostly around containers and memory ownership)_.

 I also have implemented a sample of using [imgui](https://github.com/ocornut/imgui) for user interface way down the line as I thought it was not all that helpful for my projects, but apparently, I could have saved myself a lot of debugging time if I added few windows and buttons here and there.
 Hence I encourage you to look into that too.

 ## Basics I promised not to focus on

-Again, to get this out of the way and not go into too much detail on these topics, few words on how I approached OpenGL from my very much outdated background (think OpenGL ver.
-1).
+Again, to get this out of the way and not go into too much detail on these topics, few words on how I approached OpenGL from my very much outdated background _(think OpenGL ver.
+1)_.

 ### Getting started with SFML